House sitting is one of the latest sustainable travel trends, while using house sitters for your home and pets is steadily growing in popularity.

 If you’d like to learn more about house sitting, head to our comprehensive post on how to get started.

-For more on our house sitting philosophy, check out our guide to avoiding bad house sits.
+For more housesitting tips, check out our guide to avoiding bad house sits.

 Would you ever try house sitting?
 Did you have any of these common misconceptions about house sitting?
 What other questions do you have about house sitting?